califa1203/click-urban-ecom-app/memory-bank/progress.md

 - Light/dark mode toggle functionality is working
 - Basic layout components (header, footer) are created
 - Homepage with hero section, featured products, and categories is implemented
+- Database connection with Supabase PostgreSQL is configured
+- Prisma ORM is set up with a comprehensive schema
+- Environment variables for database connections are configured
+- API routes for core entities implemented:
+  - Categories API with CRUD operations
+  - Products API with filtering, pagination, and variant support
+  - Users API with role-based access and address management
+  - Orders API with line items and status tracking
+  - Content API with blog post management and publishing control

 ## What's Left to Build
 ### Phase 1 (Current Focus)